 So, history, literature, or art may represent messages that contradict such accepting attitudes.
 Instruction allows for the student to discover this.
 An example of such contradiction is "Chanson de geste."
 An anonymous, eleventh century Charlemagne biographer produced "Song of Roland."

-Some manuscripts justify intolerance as cause for war, prejudice, hatred, and invalid social hierarchies, so caution is necessary when such art is a lesson's subject matter.
-Our content stresses heroism, resilience, intelligence, love, acceptance, generosity, humanitarianism, compassion, and empathy for life.
+Some ancient manuscripts justify intolerance as cause for war, prejudice, hatred, and invalid social hierarchies, so caution is necessary when such art is a lesson's subject matter.
+Therefore, content here stresses heroism, resilience, intelligence, love, acceptance, generosity, humanitarianism, compassion, and empathy for life.